-Michael McComas

-E-mail: McComas2@mctc.edu
+Michael McComas Room 427 Phone: 304-710-3453 E-mail: McComas2@mctc.edu

-Technical Stu dies - Ma jor Code - CT20

 Name: ID Number 942-

-Educational Counselor: I
+Educational Counselor:

 Faculty Advisor:

-COURSE REQUIRED
+OURSE REQUIRED

-COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR
+OURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CF

 COMPONENT I (General Education) ENL 131- Business and Technical Writing 3

 COM 125- Interpersonal Communication 3

 IT 101- Fundamentals of Computers 3

 MAT 135- Technical Math 3

 PSYC 200- General Psychology 3

 Total 15

-COMPONENT II (Technical Core)

-Each program of study must include a general technical core that meets the goal of developing skills that may be applied to a variety of occupations or that may be specific to an occupation.
+COMPONENT II (Technical Core) Each program of study must include a general technical core that meets the goal of developing skills that may be applied to a variety of occupations or that may be specific to an occupation.
 Max 39

+Max 57

-COMPONENT III (Technical/Occupational Specialty)
+COMPONENT III (Technical/Occupational Specialt v)

-This component consists of a technical concentration specific to an occupational area, and should consist of at least 12 hours.
+This component consists of a technical concentration specific to an

+occupational area, and should consist of at least 12 hours.
 Max 39

+· W/ 1 D 11 • \

-COMPONENT IV (On-the-Job Training in the Occupation or Supervised Work Based Learning)
+COMPONENT IV (On-the-Job Training in the Occup On-The-Job Training in Occupation bation or S upervised work base ed Learning)

-On-The-Job Training in Occupation

 Maximum of 1,920 contact hours of on-the-job training,

-converted to credit hours on a ratio of 160:1, can be counted toward the A.A.S. degree.
+converted to credit hours on a ratio of 160:1, can be counted towar ~

-A statement of the total number of contact hours experienced on the job by the student may be placed on the college record.
-This credit will be recorded (Max 12) immediately prior to graduation from the college.
+A statement of the total number of contact hours experienced on the

+student may be placed on the college record.
+This credit will be rec corded (Max 12) immedia tely prior to

+graduation from the college.

-Our mission is to prepare students for careers, civic responsibility and life-long learning.
-Mountwest Community & Technical College
+Our mission is to prepare students for careers, civic responsibility and life-long learning.www.mctc.eduMountwest Community & Technical College Academic Year 2022-202303/15/2022